History of Chemeketa

 Years of History at Chemeketa

-We're approaching 50 and going strong.
+We've been here for over 50 years and going strong.
 Our legacy inspires our work today.
 Open the sections below to walk down our memory lane.

 Chemeketa in the 1960s

 Even before there was a Chemeketa, there was Salem Technical-Vocational School, operated by Salem Public Schools.
 Salem Tech's first full-time classes were held in an old elementary school.
 Practical Nursing and Electronics Engineering Technician programs were developed in 1957, 70 full-time students were enrolled, and staff included five full-time instructors.

 In the early '60s, a group of citizen leaders from throughout the mid-Willamette Valley spearheaded a movement to transform Salem Tech into a comprehensive community college which would serve the area.
 Chemeketa is the result of that effort.

 In 1964, Salem Tech moved to its present site on Lancaster Drive, where a one-story brick building, a machine and welding shop, and a number of temporary buildings soon made up the campus.
 In 1965, the school's name was changed to Salem Technical Vocational Community College.

 September 23, 1969 – Mid-Willamette area residents vote to establish a community college.
 This means that the former "Salem Tech" will become a community college serving Marion, Polk, most of Yamhill and part of Linn counties.
 The first Board of Education is elected.